UMAprotocol/UMIPs/add-ibbtc-priceid.md

     1. Query ibBTC/WBTC Price from Sushiswap (Ethereum) using 30 minute TWAP (0x18d98D452072Ac2EB7b74ce3DB723374360539f1).
     2. Query ibBTC/WBTC Price from Sushiswap (Polygon) using 30 minute TWAP (0x8F8e95Ff4B4c5E354ccB005c6B0278492D7B5907).
     3. Take the mean of steps 1 and 2 to get the ibBTC/WBTC price.
 This result should have 8 decimals, rounding the closest 0.5 up.
+    4. (for BTC/ibBTC) Take the inverse of the result of step 3.
+    5. (for BTC/ibBTC) Round result from step 4 to 8 decimals to get the BTC/ibBTC price.

 **For ibBTC/USD**